Yellow Springs is located just west of central Ohio. Yellow Springs Hiking is popular for all ages and skill levels.

 Glen Helen Nature Preserve - Yellow Springs Hiking

 Glen Helen Nature Preserve is another great place for Yellow Springs Hiking.
-Glen Helen is the legacy of Hugh Taylor Birch who in 1929 donated the wooded glen to Antioch College in memory of his daughter.
+The legacy of Hugh Taylor Birch, who in 1929 donated Glen Helen to Antioch College in memory of his daughter.
 The preserve is over 1125 acres and is accessible by a network of footpaths.
 This area is perfect if you are heading to the area for Yellow Springs Hiking.

 The Glen Helen Multi-trail loop is a heavily trafficked loop that is considered a moderate hike.
 This loop features a waterfall.
 The trail is used mostly for hiking and walking and consists of gravel and blazed paths as well as stream crossings and views of cascades.
 Many hikers report that the trail is not marked well, be sure to print a map or save it to your phone before you head out.
 This trail is pet friendly, but be sure to keep your pup on a leash.

-The Glen Helen, Little Miami and Clifton Gorge is a 11.6 mile loop that is moderately trafficked.
-It features a waterfall and is great for hiking March through October.
-Other hikers have indicated coming to the trails to create this one is perfect for a frozen hike.
+The Glen Helen, Little Miami, and Clifton Gorge is an 11.6-mile loop that is moderately trafficked.
+It features a waterfall and is great for hiking from March through October.
+This one is perfect for a frozen hike.
 Just make sure you are wearing good hiking boots.

-The Glen Helen Pine Forest Loop is a trail that is pretty well known for the beautiful wild flowers!
+The Glen Helen Pine Forest Loop is a trail that is pretty well known for its beautiful wildflowers!
 This makes it a perfect Yellow Springs Hiking Trail for flower lovers!

 Trails are open from dawn to dusk and you can explore over 20+ miles of Yellow Springs Hiking at Glen Helen.
 There is a parking fee of $5 a car of $2 a person for group visits.
 For the Glen Helen Trail Map, visit here.